anskarl/LoMRF/doc/3_2_temporal_weight_learning_examples.md

 InitiatedAt(meet(p1,p2), t) <=> (Happens(active(p1), t) ^ !Happens(running(p2), t) ^  Close(p1,p2,25,t)) v (Happens(inactive(p1),t) ^ !Happens(running(p2),t)  ^ !Happens(active(p2),t) ^ Close(p1,p2,25,t))
 ```

-Furthermore, each Event Calculus domain-independent axiom can be specialised according to the constants and function symbols that appear in the head predicate of each domain-dependent defintion.
+Furthermore, each Event Calculus domain-independent axiom can be specialised according to the constants and function symbols that appear in the head predicate of each domain-dependent definition.
 In our example, for instance, the head predicate `InitiatedAt(meet(p1,p2), t)` contains the function symbol `meet/2`.
-Threfore, we can specialise the Event Calculus domain-independent axiom by substituting the `fluent` variable with the function symbol `meet/2`:
+Therefore, we can specialise the Event Calculus domain-independent axiom by substituting the `fluent` variable with the function symbol `meet/2`:

 ```lang-none
 // the original inertia axiom